During the Austria trip, we visited Carnuntum Archaeological Park (Roman City Quarter, Military City’s Amphitheatre, and Museum Carnuntinum).

-When we bought tickets we were told that these tickets are valid for three main sites (it kinda obvious since Carnuntum was quite a big city expanding over more than 10 square km).
-And if we visit all three of them within some period of time (I think it was a week, but maybe a month) then we will get a small gift.
+When we bought tickets, we were told that these tickets were valid for three main sites (it was apparent since Carnuntum was quite a big city expanding over more than ten square km).
+And if we visit all three of them within some period (I think it was a week, but maybe a month), we will get a small gift.

 Let’s start with the first one.

 There is a small museum within the modern grey-white building (see the photo above).

 In the first part of the museum, you are being told about Burial Road.
 It is a more than 3km long necropolis established beside the main road.
 The road that led from Carnuntum’s military camp to Italy.

 We exited the building and headed towards the Roman City Quarter.
 One thing that stood out throughout our whole Austria trip was flowers.
 There are many flowers.
 Locals love them and nourish them.
 And as we later found out, they are quite cheap (compared to Israel).